rinocloud/rinocloud-python/README.md

 Would return results where 'key1' was '6' or 'key2' was 'True'.

-You can also access sub objects, say the metadata of some file looked like this:
+You can also access sub-objects.
+Suppose the metadata of some file looked like this:

 ```
 {